ibm-cloud-docs/pattern-pvs-ibmi-resiliency/overview.md

 ## Pattern Considerations
 {: #considerations}

-- Backup the AIX data by using a managed backup service.
+- Backup the IBM i  data by using a customer managed backup service.
-- Provide OS level local high availability between two AIX LPARs.
+- Provide OS level local high availability between two IBM i LPARs.
 - Provide a disaster recovery solution by using SAN to SAN replication between two regions.

 You can validate that offerings are available in the regions you are deploying by using the [{{site.data.keyword.cloud_notm}} portal](https://cloud.ibm.com/login){: external}.